Cortney Cassidy is an artist and horticulturist using text, image, and sound to write poetry.

 “I knew that something was wrong with the way I used my body.
 On the computer, I was only using my mind.
 The garden helped me identify that I needed to engage my whole being: mind, body, and spirit.
 I needed these three pillars to hold me up, instead of trying to balance everything on one.”

-A Pious Work of Salvage is an ongoing project first presented in a guest lecture to Virginia Commonwealth University’s grad seminar, 2024
+A Pious Work of Salvage is an ongoing project to build a singular portrait using found fragments.

 “Leonardo da Vinci wrote that an image is poetry seen not felt, however, a maker of images that abandons true nature for false beauty is unable to make anyone see.”